Instrumental Music Lessons

 Princes Hill employs specialist Instrumental Music Instructors (IMIs) as part of our Music Program and offers instrumental music lessons to all students.
 This includes voice and theory lessons.

-Please click here for our 2024 Staffing List
+Please click here for our 2025 Staffing List

 Parents/Carers will need to complete an enrolment request for any student new to the Music Program.
-Once an enrolment confirmation is received and a payment has been paid (either in full or on a payment plan), students will begin lessons.
+Once an enrolment confirmation is received and a payment has been made (either in full or on a payment plan), students will begin lessons.
 During Term 4 each year parents/carers will be sent a renewal request for the following year, with the options to maintain their current enrolment, modify their enrolment (ie, upgrade lesson type), or withdraw their enrolment.

 Ensemble Participation